codeinthehole/codeinthehole.hugo/content/tips/git-tips.md

 Strive for a clean, coherent history.
 Write
 [good commit messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html),
 adhering to the 50 char summary followed by a longer description.
-Avoid unneccessary merge commits as they clutter up your history.
+Avoid unnecessary merge commits as they clutter up your history.

 As we saw above, if you haven't pushed your branch to a stable remote branch, you can rewrite it: